Sichuan - Lago Xinlu con banderas tibetanas

 When traveling at this time of the year, one has to try to avoid the most touristy places to avoid 10-hour traffic jams or unbearable crowds.
 A Chinese acquaintance told me one day: “if you don’t travel during Chinese vacations you may regret it, but if you do, you may regret it even more“.

-Sichuan – Litang Temple
+Litang Temple main door

-A route through Sichuan
+Our Itinerary: A route through Sichuan

 Our route plan was to go from Kunming to Chengdu (853km) by train and from there pull west by van cab.
 Stopping first in Kangding (331km), then in Ganzi (Ganzizhen) (386km).
 Then head south, stopping at Litang (263km) and Xiangcheng (204km).
 Enter Yunnan from the north and reach Shangrila (200km).
 From there we would look for the most convenient transportation to return to Kunming (644km).
 TOTAL: 2863km approximately in one week.